Britain sinks far deeper into recession than forecast

 “The overwhelming view is that right now the economy is flat rather than negative, and there is potential for Britain to get back into growth later in the year,” he said.

-Before the data, economists had pencilled in a 0.4 percent to 0.5 percent hit, meaning that at least some of the fall in second quarter output represents an underlying contraction.
+Before the data, economists had penciled in a 0.4-0.5 percent hit, meaning that at least some of the fall in second quarter output represents an underlying contraction.

-The weak economy remains the biggest headache for the government, and the opposition Labour party seized on the latest slump to reiterate its call for a change in policy.
+The weak economy remains the biggest headache for the government and the opposition Labor party seized on the latest slump to reiterate its call for a change in policy.

-“We need some action from the chancellor (finance minister), not excuses ... and digging a deeper hole for the country,” Labour finance spokesman Ed Balls said in a BBC interview.
+“We need some action from the chancellor (finance minister), not excuses ... and digging a deeper hole for the country,” Labor finance spokesman Ed Balls said in a BBC interview.

-Reflecting mounting pressure on Osborne, several British newspapers in early copies of their Thursday editions led on calls for the finance minister to change his economic plan, or even for him to be replaced.

-Some quoted Lib Dem grandee Matthew Oakeshott, a friend of fellow Lib Dem Business Secretary Vince Cable, as saying Osborne has “no business experience” and that Cable should replace him as finance minister.

-“He’s a good friend, but I don’t agree with him on every area, and this is one thing area I don’t agree with him on,” he told the BBC.

-“Nobody’s suggesting that we change the arrangements,” he said, referring to Osborne’s position as finance minister.

-Last week the International Monetary Fund slashed its growth forecast for Britain by more than those for any other advanced economy, and warned the government and the central bank that they will need to rethink their approach if the economy fails to pick up by early next year.
+Last week the International Monetary Fund slashed its growth forecast for Britain by more than those for any other advanced economy, and warned the government and BoE that they will need to rethink their approach if the economy fails to pick up by early next year.

 Over the past month the coalition and BoE have announced several measures to ease the flow of credit to households and businesses, as the euro zone debt crisis saps demand in Britain’s major export markets.

-Additional reporting by Kate Holton, Sam Speed, Sophie Kirby, Neil Maidment and Sven Egenter; Editing by Jeremy Gaunt and Steve Orlofsky
+Additional reporting by Kate Holton, Sam Speed, Sophie Kirby, Neil Maidment and Sven Egenter; editing by Jeremy Gaunt.